SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Anyone struck by this technique has their Paralysis status raised by 1, and its duration increased by 5 iC.
 A person can only be hit by a single use of this technique once.
 The maximum number of targets a single activation of Chain Lightnin can hit is equal to your Ninjutsu Damage Bonus.

+### **Raiton: Fukushuu Kaminarikami \- Lightning Release: Avenging Lightning God**

+You divert your chakra to surge across your skin, building up something akin to a strong static charge.
+Unlike actual static electricity, this is incredibly dangerous.

+Chakra: 24, \+8 if used as an interrupt
+Upkeep: 4
+Damage: 2d8dl\*2d6dl\*2d4dl
+Speed: 12
+Seal Speed: 16
+Special: Paralysis X for 15 IC

+Tags: Utility, Interrupt, Energy

+Effects:
+You can use this technique as an Interrupt against anyone targeting you with an action (including AOEs) within NDB range.
+If you do, your opponent can immediately abort their attack, in which they still pay its cost and it's considered half its actual speed for determining when their next action comes.
+If they do not abort the attack, then you are hit automatically by their attack (taking its normal damage) and your attacker is also automatically hit by this technique (taking its normal damage).

+While maintaining this upkeep you may reactivate the above effect as a Speed 0 Chakra 24 interrupt in response to any action targeting you.

+This technique gains a +50% bonus to wounding.
+X in this technique is the severity of wounds inflicted from both sides of this technique (if they dealt a major and you dealt a minor X would be 3).

 ## **Raiton A-rank**